Coptic Orthodox Diocese of the Southern United States: Parishes and schools

 As of 2023, the Diocese of the Southern United States operates 64 parishes.
 However, only 38 of these of formal churches, the other 26 are categorized as communities, which means that they are congregations, and usually possess a church building, but are not full churches yet in that they are not large enough by diocesan standards to be recognized as churches.
 Communities are served by a visiting priest from a recognized church.

 Schools

 The diocese currently operates one school, and religious education is provided to children in the form of Sunday School classes at local Coptic churches.

 Publications

-The Diocese of the Southern United States publishes three magazines.
+The Diocese of the Southern United States publishes three magazines: Mighty Angels, Mighty Arrows, and Mighty Champions.